nuzulul/kv-storage/README.md

 ```javascript
 await put(key:string,value:string)
 ```
-The put() method returns a Promise that you should await on to verify a successful update which resolves with:
+The put() method returns a Promise that you should await on to verify a successful update
-* true = Update successful
-* false = Update failed
 ### Read key-value pairs

 ```javascript
 await get(key:string)
 ```
-The get() method returns a promise you can await on to get the value which resolves with:
+The get() method returns a promise you can await on to get the value
-* data = Get data successful
-* false = Get data failed

 ### List keys